How do you know your child is “highly sensitive”?

 2. Notices Any Change in Odor

 Highly sensitive children often have a stronger sense of smell and have the potential to be bothered by it more than your average child.
+Even pleasant fragrances can result in headaches or nausea if it’s “too strong”.

 3. Prefers Quieter Environments